 2017 Ford Focus

 Not only are there huge complaints about the engine, but the transmission might be just as defective.
-Basically, it’s a danger to be on the road and not worth the low cost you might find it for.
+Basically, it’s a danger to be on the road in a 2017 Ford Focus, and it’s not worth the low cost you might find it for.

 2006 Ford Explorer